Oil Cleansing Method

 Finally, in March 2010, after more information was collected regarding benzoyl peroxide, the FDA reclassified it again as a Category I ingredient.

-There were roomers that this ingredient may have been linked to certain types of cancers or could cause cancer when exposed to the sun as well.
+There were rumors that this ingredient may have been linked to certain types of cancers or could cause cancer when exposed to the sun as well.
 Later, enough studies were performed to provide adequate data for the FDA to change its classification.
 Many still disagree on whether this chemical should be recognized as a safe ingredient in skincare, especially since it’s one of the most commonly used for treating acne.

 Regardless of whether or not Benzoyl Peroxide is considered safe, it should be noted that it’s basically a bleaching agent that works by causing the skin to dry and peel while reducing acne-causing bacteria.
-Causing the skin to dry and peel to treat acne is like spraying round-ups on the vegetables in your vegetable garden to kill weeds for a bigger harvest.
+Causing the skin to dry and peel to treat acne is like spraying Round-Up on the vegetables in your vegetable garden to kill weeds for a bigger harvest.

 5. – Sodium Lauryl Sulfate and Sodium Laureth Sulfate